WHAT IS LIPOSUCTION?

 If the area which has been suctioned is small, then the patient may even return to work on the following day.
 For larger areas, a few days of rest are necessary before one fully resumes their daily activities.
 Exercise is usually permitted one month after liposuction.

 It is best to avoid consuming aspirin or alcohol for a few days before the operation, as well as after it.
 Additionally, it is advisable but not necessary for female patient not to undergo the procedure during menstruation, or even a few days before it.

-One month after liposuction, the initial results will already be apparent, and the patient’s body will have taken on a more pleasing appearance.
-The final result will appear after 6 months.
+One month after liposuction, the initial results will already be apparent, and the patient’s body will have taken on a pleasing appearance.
+The body shape will continue improving and the final result will appear after 6 months.
 A month, however, should be sufficient for one to be able to visit the beach without showing signs of having undergone liposuction, and their body will certainly appear in better shape than it used to.

 In order for liposuction to be performed successfully, the skin will have to be at least somewhat elastic.
 A small degree of sagging will not hurt.
 However, when greater degrees of sagging are present, it is likely best to avoid this operation.
 Newer methods, such as laser lipolysis and power assisted liposuction on the skin’s surfaces can result in some tightening and a reduction in sagging.